 Information Structure View

 The information structure view is all about the static and structural aspects of a system.
 This involves looking at data processing.
 It focuses on the requirements related to these aspects.
-Here I typically use class diagrams and entity-relationship diagrams.
+Here I typically use a class diagram and entity-relationship diagrams.
 They help in visualizing the structure of data.

 Dynamic View